Cancel anytime

 History and Background

-Home Federal Bancorp, Inc. of Louisiana was founded in 1924.
-It operates as the holding company for Home Federal Bank, a community-oriented bank.
-The bank has grown from a small savings and loan association to a full-service community bank.
+Home Federal Bancorp, Inc. of Louisiana was founded in 1924 and operates as the holding company for Home Federal Bank, a community-oriented financial institution.
+It has evolved from a savings and loan to a full-service bank, serving Northern Louisiana.

 Core Business Areas

-- Mortgage Lending: Originates and services mortgage loans for residential properties.
+- Mortgage Lending: Originates and services residential mortgage loans.

 Leadership and Structure